fanwu66/fanwu66.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Fan Wu was born in Bozhou, Anhui, China in 2001.
 I'm currently pursuing the Ph.D. degree with the <a href="https://tc.seu.edu.cn/">School of Transportation</a>, <a href="https://www.seu.edu.cn/">Southeast University</a>, supervised by Prof. <a href="https://tc.seu.edu.cn/mgq/main.psp">Guoqiang Mao</a>.
 He received his M.S. degree from <a href="https://www.sspu.edu.cn/">Shanghai Polytechnic University</a> in 2022, supervised by Prof. <a href="https://imce.sspu.edu.cn/2024/0517/c5124a156030/page.psp">Shaojing Song</a> and <a href="https://jxxy.sspu.edu.cn/2025/1024/c5247a165417/page.htm">QingE Wu</a>.
-During the M.S. career, he has also worked as a research intern supervised by <a href="">Xinyu Zhang</a> from 2022.04 to 2024.06.
+During the M.S. career, he has also worked at the Interpretability of Perception research group of the State, Tsinghua Lion team as a research intern supervised by <a href="">Xinyu Zhang</a> from 2022.04 to 2024.06.

-My research spans the tasks of 3D object detection, point cloud registration and human Identification, all aimed at achieving more accurate and robust perception, thereby reducing driving accidents.
+His research spans the tasks of 3D object detection, point cloud registration and human Identification, all aimed at achieving more accurate and robust perception, thereby reducing driving accidents.

 <b>Fields:</b> Computer Vision, Autonomous, Vehicle-Infrastructure Cooperation, Large Vision-Language Model<br />